 What Is "Conflict of Interest" & How Does It Affect Car Accident Cases Under New Mexico Law?

 A conflict of interest arises when an attorney or law firm represents more than one individual with competing interests.
-For instance, in an car accident two passengers may have different injuries and may recover differently.
+For instance, in a car accident, two passengers may have different injuries and may recover differently.
 When an insurance company is responsible for paying the damages to the parties a possible conflict of interest may exist.

 There are certainly advantages for multiple victims having the same attorney or law firm for representation including: familiarity with the case, parties being united seeking recovery, convenience, etc.

-If you have questions or would like to discuss your claim with our New Mexico car accident lawyers, contact Keller & Keller at 1-800-2-KELLER.
+If you have questions or would like to discuss your claim with our Albuquerque auto accident lawyer, contact Keller & Keller at 1-800-2-KELLER.